Fgomezcode/Dungeon_Dudes/README.md

 Unity game.

 ** BASIC RULES **

--Each script serves one purpose.
+- Each script serves one purpose.
--Try to make them applicable to player and NPC
+- Try to make them applicable to player and NPC
--Sign and comment each script
+- Sign and comment each script
--if they are player or npc specific the script name should reflect it.
+- if they are player or npc specific the script name should reflect it.

 example:  wallDetection - detects when any player or NPC collides with wall
 	  playerDoorDetection - detects when the player is colliding with door, and controls player/door interaction. playerHealth -  only manages player health